Video: How to measure your blood pressure at home

 If you are buying a home blood pressure monitor, choose one that measures your blood pressure at your upper arm, not your wrist or finger.
 The cheapest ones start from £10.

 Make sure you have the right cuff size for your arm.
 It should wrap snugly around your upper arm, with just enough space to slide two fingertips underneath.
 Most home blood pressure monitors will come with a medium-sized cuff.
 If your upper arm is particularly larger or smaller than average, you may need to buy a different cuff separately.

 If you are buying a blood pressure monitor, make sure it is approved for use in the UK.
 To make sure your monitor is accurate, choose one that has been listed as validated for accuracy by the British Hypertension Society.
 This means that the digital monitor has gone through a series of tests to make sure it gives results that you and your doctor can trust.

 It will need to be regularly serviced and calibrated to make sure it is accurate – generally, at least once every two years.
 This usually involves sending it back to the manufacturer, who will probably charge a fee for this.

-See a list of monitors validated by the British Hypertension society.
+list of monitors validated by the British Hypertension society.